ballerina-platform/ballerina-dev-website/learn/guides/test-ballerina-code/mocking.md

 }
 ```

-#### Stubbing with multiple values to return sequentially for each function call
+#### Stub with multiple values to return sequentially for each function call

 ***main_test.bal***